 For more information on chlamydia, including signs, symptoms, complications, diagnosis, treatment, and prevention, visit the Sexually Transmitted Diseases page at the CDC.

-2008 Chlamydia Prevalence Monitoring Project Annual Report (CDC)
+Chlamydia Prevalence Monitoring Project Profiles and Annual Reports (CDC)

 Additional data on STD rates by age, gender, and geographic location are found in CDC's annual Sexually Transmitted Disease Surveillance Report.